-Conclusions

-Aircraft Station
+Conclusions for the Aircraft Station

 It was shown that with the proposed AS elevation mask according to ETSI TR 103 108 the protection criterion of BFWA cannot be fulfilled for all geometries.
 The coexistence of a Broadband DA2GC system according to ETSI TR 103 108 with co-channel BFWA may only be ensured by applying the additional mitigation measure. of lowering the AS e.i.r.p. by an additional 4 dB for an aircraft station height up to 7 kms when flying over a region with co-channel BFWA use.